europeana/europeana-i18n-ruby/README.md

 ```

 Then ensure you load the translations specific to your current locale.
-This gem automatically generates translation files per local. (see config/i18n-js.yml)
+This gem automatically generates translation files per locale. (see config/i18n-js.yml)
-In order to know which language file to use include the JsTranslationsHelper and call the js_tranlation_files method.
+In order to know which language file to use include the JsTranslationsHelper and call the js_translation_files method.
+You can provide an array of language keys for the locales you requrire translations for.
+If no parameter is given to js_translation_files it will default to the current I18n locale.

 ```
 class YourClass
   include Europeana::I18n::JsTranslationsHelper

-  def self.required_js_files
+  def required_js_files
     js_translation_files
   end
 end

-YourClass.required_js_files #=> ["/javascripts/i18n/en.js"]
+YourClass.new.required_js_files('en', 'nl') #=> ['/javascripts/i18n/en.js', '/javascripts/i18n/nl.js']
 ```

 ## License